Tibet Wild by George Schaller.

 “I strive to do solid science and promote conservation, but, at the same time, I seek a life outdoors, in part a self-indulgent escape from a daily routine,” he admits.

-It’s a fascinating read and I highly recommend Tibet Wild, A Naturalist’s Journeys on the Roof of the World by George Schaller.
+And I highly recommend Tibet Wild, A Naturalist’s Journeys on the Roof of the World by George Schaller.

 ** Feature photo by Beth Wald.
 George Schaller (on right) measuring the horns of a Marco Polo sheep in the Wakhan Corridor of northeastern Afghanistan during a wildlife survey in 2004.